Refractory period (physiology): Electrochemical usage

 After initiation of an action potential, the refractory period is defined two ways:

 The absolute refractory period coincides with nearly the entire duration of the action potential.
-In neurons, it is caused by the inactivation of the Na+ channels that originally opened to depolarize the membrane.
+In neurons, it is caused by the inactivation of the voltage-gated sodium channels that originally opened to depolarize the membrane.
 These channels remain inactivated until the membrane hyperpolarizes.
 The channels then close, de-inactivate, and regain their ability to open in response to stimulus.

 The relative refractory period immediately follows the absolute.
 As voltage-gated potassium channels open to terminate the action potential by repolarizing the membrane, the potassium conductance of the membrane increases dramatically.
 K+ ions moving out of the cell bring the membrane potential closer to the equilibrium potential for potassium.
 This causes brief hyperpolarization of the membrane, that is, the membrane potential becomes transiently more negative than the normal resting potential.
 Until the potassium conductance returns to the resting value, a greater stimulus will be required to reach the initiation threshold for a second depolarization.
 The return to the equilibrium resting potential marks the end of the relative refractory period.